TieDyedDevil/vumeter/README.md

 0 dB; when the average volume is below 0 dB, peaks will still occur in excess of that average value.
 You should not use this indicator to set recording levels.

+Be aware that metering accuracy depends upon the signal path.
+In particular, note that PulseAudio loops are not unity-gain.

 By default, two meters are instantiated.
 More or fewer meters may be specified via a command-line option; the logo text of each meter may be set individually.